Operation Gladio: Post-war creation

 In 1957, the United States, United Kingdom, France, and Benelux countries, all of which ran SBOs in Western Europe, established the 'Six Powers Lines Committee' which became the Allied Clandestine Committee in 1958 and, after 1976, the Allied Coordination Committee (ACC).
 The ACC has been described as a technical committee to bring national SBOs together.
 It took its guidance from the CPC and organized multinational exercises.
-The authority of SACEUR when it came to clandestine operations was discussed in the early 1950s as one can gather from the document 'SHAPE Problems Outstanding with the Standing Group', which, under sub-heading 'IV.
-Special Plans' calls for the 'Delineation of Responsibilities of the Clandestine Services and of SACEUR on Clandestine Matters Including Pertinent Definitions and Organizations' and 'Principles for Unorthodox Warfare Planning'.
+The authority of SACEUR when it came to clandestine operations was discussed in the early 1950s as one can gather from the document "SHAPE Problems Outstanding with the Standing Group", which, under sub-heading "IV.
+Special Plans" calls for the "Delineation of Responsibilities of the Clandestine Services and of SACEUR on Clandestine Matters Including Pertinent Definitions and Organizations" and "Principles for Unorthodox Warfare Planning".
 While all this concerned the highest level of NATO command, coordination in time of crisis had to be arranged.
 Thus, to coordinate these activities at different command levels in wartime, SACEUR created the Allied Clandestine Coordinating Groups (ACCG) staffed with personnel from NATO nations at SHAPE and the subordinate commands.
 In case of war, SACEUR was meant to exercise operational control of national clandestine services' assets, according to each nation's existing policies, through the ACCG.
-By 1961 though, 'both SHAPE and CPC [now] accepted that such SB activity [guerrilla warfare and resistance under Soviet occupation] was a purely national responsibility'.
+By 1961 though, "both SHAPE and CPC [now] accepted that such SB activity [guerrilla warfare and resistance under Soviet occupation] was a purely national responsibility".

-Upon learning of the discovery, the parliament of the European Union (EU) drafted a resolution sharply criticizing the fact.
+Upon learning of the discovery, the European Parliament drafted a resolution sharply criticizing the fact.
 Yet only Italy, Belgium and Switzerland carried out parliamentary investigations, while the administration of President George H. W. Bush refused to comment.

 NATO's "stay-behind" organizations were never called upon to resist a Soviet invasion.
-According to a November 13, 1990, Reuters cable, "André Moyen – a former member of the Belgian military security service and of the [stay-behind] network – said Gladio was not just anti-Communist but was for fighting subversion in general.
+According to a Reuters cable from 13 November 1990, "André Moyen – a former member of the Belgian military security service and of the [stay-behind] network – said Gladio was not just anti-Communist but was for fighting subversion in general.
 He added that his predecessor had given Gladio 142 million francs ($4.6 million) to buy new radio equipment."